GwennaelBuchet/SceneGraph.js/README.md

 The cgSceneGraph is a powerful and very easy-to-use Scene Graph framework written in JavaScript for the <canvas> tag in HTML5 It's full oriented object to ease the development of your applications and games.

-It has been designed to be used on profesional application as well as for game development.
+It has been designed to be used on professional application as well as for game development.

 Features
 ========